- Members Info

 Ben has kindly donated his jumper he proudly wore when representing Australia on the 1950’s to Footscray Hockey Club.
 It is on display in the FHC’s clubrooms in the memorabilia cabinet.

-Ben last visited FHC in 2009 at the 75th Commemorative Reunion and currently resides in Queensland.
+Ben last visited FHC in 2009 at the 75th Commemorative Reunion.
+Acton Reserve in the Footscray Gardens is named in his honour.

 Ben Acton (1948, 49, 51, 53-56)